wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Installing Proxies on Multiple Linux Hosts

 Ansible is an open-source automation engine that automates software provisioning, configuration management, and application deployment.
-The Wavefront Ansible role installs and configures the Wavefront proxy, which allows you to automate Wavefront proxy installation on multiple hosts.
+The Wavefront Ansible role installs and configures the Wavefront proxy, which allows you to automate Wavefront proxy installation on multiple Linux hosts.
 For details, see the [Ansible in-product integration](integrations.html#in-product-integrations) instructions.

 <a name="restart"></a>